SherylHYX/pytorch_geometric_signed_directed/README.md

 -----------------------------------------------------

 *PyTorch Geometric Signed Directed* is a signed and directed extension library for [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric).
+It follows the package structure in [PyTorch Geometric Temporal](https://github.com/benedekrozemberczki/pytorch_geometric_temporal).

 <p align="justify">The library consists of various signed and directed geometric deep learning, embedding, and clustering methods from a variety of published research papers and selected preprints.
 It is currently under development and we welcome your contribution!